unbit/dockstrap/README.md

 Requirements
 ============

-The tool is written in python and uses teh requests (http://docs.python-requests.org/en/latest/) and click (http://click.pocoo.org/) modules
+The tool is written in python and uses the requests (http://docs.python-requests.org/en/latest/) and click (http://click.pocoo.org/) modules

 Installation
 ============